alchemz/alchemz.github.io/_pages/about.md

 - 3D perception and motion prediction
 - Geometric scene understanding based data manipulation(scene relighting) to significantly improve the performance of SOTA CenterTrack algorithm.
 - Dataset bias identification using perceptual similarity based data clustering for large scale dataset meta labeling, similar data searching, balanced data selection for training set curation.
-- Image synthesize using Generative Adversarial Networks(GANs) and 3D game engines that achieves consistent improvement over multple autonomous driving task: parking slot detection, highway lane segmentation, and monodepth estimation.
+- Data augmentation via GANs that achieves consistent improvement over multple AV task: parking slot detection, highway lane segmentation, and monodepth estimation.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->